Chapter 17: Long Live the King

 “Small?”
 Sagen interrupted.

 “Yes, Sire,” Danyth affirmed.
-“There was barely any time to set up this staging point.
-We have only tents for your comfort this night.
-The inn at your next waypoint has been expanded and refurbished so it’s fit for your royal presence.”
+“With barely any time to set up this staging point, we have only tents for your comfort this night.
+The inn at your next waypoint has been refurbished, so it’s fit for your royal presence.”

 “I see…” Sagen kept his face impassive.
 As a display of wealth, it was impressive.
 As an example of how well-informed the Lockes were, it was far more so.
 “And what can I expect upon reaching Lexandria?”